TUM-DSE/doctor-cluster-config/README.md

 ipmitool sol payload enable 1
 ```

-Also make sure ipmi over lan is enabled in the BMC website and Serial over lan
+Also make sure IPMI over lan is enabled in the BMC website and Serial over lan
 redirection is enabled in the BIOS/firmware setup page (vendor-specific).